 NAM was incorporated on 27 January 2010.
 NAM is responsible for issuing the government guaranteed debt instruments and the subordinated debt, which were used as consideration in acquiring loan assets.
-The government guaranteed debt securities issued by NAM are listed on the Irish Stock Exchange.
+The government guaranteed debt securities issued by NAM were listed on the Irish Stock Exchange prior to their full redemption.